mdunlap/WearBubbles/README.md

 A Wear OS app that brings iMessage to your smartwatch via [BlueBubbles](https://bluebubbles.app/).

-WearBubbles connects to a self-hosted BlueBubbles server to let you view conversations, read messages, send replies, and receive notifications — all from your wrist.
+WearBubbles connects to a self-hosted BlueBubbles server to let you view conversations, read messages, send replies, receive photos/gifs, and receive notifications.

 ## Features